Easy Cake Decorating Idea for Christmas: Candy Cane Stripes

-Because very few of us have time for the fuss of decorating a 6 tiered cake for Christmas, I’m going to show you an easy way to decorate a cake for Christmas!
+I’m going to show you an easy cake decorating idea that will give you a festive and delicious cake.
+Because let’s face it, very few of us have time for the fuss of decorating a 6 tiered cake for Christmas,

 So you know how I was making all that Candy Cane Hot Chocolate to give out as gifts?
 Well, I went a bit crazy crushing candy canes and had a surplus.
 Luckily, I was asked to whip up a dessert for a friend’s get-together and I thought of a way to use up all those candy cane crumbs.
 I used them to put flecked stripes on a basic chocolate cake!
 The result is an easy way to decorate a cake for Christmas.
 Easy… and tasty!
 That peppermint and chocolate combo is just plain delicious.
 Can’t wait to try this again soon!